prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 21. To return all the possible subsequences of a string using recursion
 #### 22. To print the keypad combinations of a string using recursion
 #### 23. To print all the subsequences of a string using recursion
+#### 24. Suppose you have a string made up of only 'a' and 'b'.
+Write a recursive function that checks if the string was generated using the following rules:
+a.
+The string begins with an 'a'
+b.
+Each 'a' is followed by nothing or an 'a' or "bb"
+c.
+Each "bb" is followed by nothing or an 'a'